 Can I retire yet?
 It’s a question many Americans ask themselves regularly, and the answer is often not incredibly straightforward.
 For many, the decision to retire can be an exciting, but also stressful process.

 Retirement triggers a significant change in your daily life and introduces a level of uncertainty that comes along with forgoing an earned income.
 How can you transform that feeling of uncertainty into one of excitement, and what can you do to feel as prepared as possible?
-As you near retirement age, how do you know when it is the right time to retire?
+As you near retirement age, how do you answer that question: “When can I retire?”
+How do you know when the time is right?
 This is a highly personal decision, but here are some things to consider.

 Evaluate Both Financial and Emotional Components

 First, it’s important to recognize that the decision to retire is not purely financial.
 The emotional component should not be overlooked.
 If you are unsure you’re emotionally ready to retire, it doesn’t hurt to work a little longer as you take the time to decide.
 You can even consider working part time and easing into retirement.
 Just because you are financially ready does not mean it is the right time for you to retire.